goldbricklemon/docker-tonie-podcast-sync/README.md

 This is a kind-of-minimal container around the [tonie-podcast-sync](https://github.com/alexhartm/tonie-podcast-sync) CLI/Python tool by [alexhartm](https://github.com/alexhartm).
 It allows you to sync podcast episodes (e.g. the newest ones) to your Creative Tonies on a cron schedule.

+This is a purely private project and has no association with Boxine GmbH.

 ## Why?

 Truth be told, this container is pretty much a glorified containerized `cron` that periodically calls `tonie-podcast-sync`.
 Why did I build a container image just for that?